influxdata/telegraf/plugins/outputs/devo/README.md

 # Devo Output Plugin
-This plugin send metrics in influx data format to Devo platform by tcp, udp and tcp+tls connection.
+This plugin sends metrics in any serializable data format to Devo platform by tcp, udp and tcp+tls connection.

+You can use the `devo_tag` label in your metrics to properly tag your events when you send to Devo.
+If no valid data is serializable an empty message will be generated.

 ### Configuration: